Frequently Asked Questions

 I need my order fast!

-If you need a faster method of shipment, please call us at 888-654-2250.
+Please call us at 510-868-5098.
 We can ship any method using any of the major shipping companies.
-As noted above, Priority Mail is generally 1-2 days to most parts of the country.
-We can also offer FexEx or UPS overnight if you need it even faster.
+Priority Mail is generally 1–3 days to most parts of the country.
+FedEx is exactly 3 business days.
+We can also offer FedEx or UPS overnight.
+We don't recommend USPS Express overnight.